mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/single-lb/index.md

     ```

 # Access the sample load balanced service
-After you have configured and tested the `ping` service and `ping-lb` pool configuration file, you can verify you have access the service.
+After you have configured and tested the `ping` service and `ping-lb` pool configuration file, you can verify you have access to the service.

 1. Open a web browser and navigate to the public-facing IP address.

-    If your DC/OS Enterprise cluster is 1.13, or newer, you can view the public-facing IP address by clicking **Nodes** in the DC/OS web-based console or by running the following command:
+    If your DC/OS Enterprise cluster is 1.13, or newer, you can view the public-facing IP address by clicking **Nodes** in the DC/OS web-based console, or by running the following command:

     ```bash
     dcos node list